Arrow BOOK

 • Localised neck pain made worse by turning or bending

-• Stiffness or aching around the back of the neck
+• Stiffness or aching at the back of the neck

 • Discomfort spreading into the shoulders or upper back